smasongarrison/syllabi/MegaSyllabus.md

 + Submissions are accepted without penalty until the Final Deadline.
 + If you miss the Final Deadline:
   - Email me within *within 36 hours* of the missed Final Deadline.
+  - Explain your situation in as much detail as you feel comfortable with.
-  - Provide a proposed new deadline, ask for an alternative, or explain your situation.
+  - Provide a proposed new deadline or explicitly ask for an alternative deadline.
   - If you communicate *within 36 hours* window, I will do my best to work with you to find a solution that allows you to earn full credit.
 - Any agreed-upon modifications or new deadlines must be confirmed in writing and apply only to the specific assignment discussed.
-- This late policy does not apply to exams, tests, or quizzes.
+- This late policy does not apply to exams or tests.
 - If no contact is made within *within 36 hours* of the missed Final Deadline, the assignment will receive a 0 and cannot be made up.
 - Alternative deadlines are typically within one week of the original Final Deadline.
 Exceptions are at my discretion and are rare.
 Communicating in advance about potential delays is always appreciated and will generally result in more flexible accommodations.